rust-lang/docs.rs/docs/src/binaries/index.md

-# Services
+# Binaries

 docs.rs runs several long-lived services to serve documentation, monitor crate releases, and build new documentation.
+We also provide an admin CLI for several admin activities.